-Effectiveness of progressive mobilization level 1 on hemodynamic status in critical ill patients
+Effectiveness of progressive mobilization level I on hemodynamic status of stroke patients in the ICU

 Authors